 - These will depend on the needs and abilities of the children and also on the aims of the lesson.
 However, a variety of approaches such as whole class lessons, group, paired and individual work should be experienced by the children in geography work.
 Use and availability of relevant resources will be a determining factor. - A sense of place is developed in children in their reception year by activities which encourage the use of appropriate geographical language and a study of their immediate surroundings in school. - When engaged in fieldwork the children are expected to behave in a considerate and responsible manner showing respect for other people and the environment.

 Assessment and Recording

-Children's progress is assessed throughout the lesson and monitored during the year through normal teacher planning and observation.
-Assessments are done in a variety of ways such as end of focus quizzes, activities and these are recorded by the class teacher and monitored by the subject lead.
+Children's progress is assessed and monitored during the year through normal teacher planning and observation.
+Assessment of geography takes place on Classroom Monitor.

 Visits